-On May 5 we filed an amended petition and complaint with a new TRO, adding 20 new plaintiffs, this time under a theory of medical negligence that rose to the level of constitutional release, in addition to the risk theory.
-The court denied the new TRO without prejudice on May 7.
+On May 5 we filed an amended petition and complaint with a new TRO, adding 20 new Petitioner-Plaintiffs, this time under a theory of medical negligence that rose to the level of constitutional release, in addition to the risk theory (but still bringing the claims in habeas).
+The Court denied the new TRO without prejudice on May 7, on evidentiary grounds.

 Respondents filed their opposition to the original Writ on May 6, and their Answer, Response, Motion to Dismiss, or Motion for Summary Judgment addressing both Writs as a single document on May 11.
-On May 14 the court held an evidentiary preliminary injunction hearing by video to determine whether to release the new Petitioners, and whether to continue the release of the original Petitioners.
-After the hearing, on May 14, the Court ordered the release of 11 of the new Petitioners, finding they were at high risk of serious long term illness or death from COVID-19 because of the jail and ICE’s inability to provide them access to medical care.
-The Court found that 7 of the new Petitioners were not at high risk medically.
-Additionally, the Court ordered the continued release of two of the original Petitioners, but ordered the third original Petitioner, Mory Keita, re-detained, finding he had not met his evidentiary burden to prove his medical risk.
-In the meantime, ICE had administratively released two Petitioners.
+On May 14 the Court held an evidentiary preliminary injunction hearing by video to determine whether to release the new Petitioner-Plaintiffs, and whether to continue the release of the original Petitioner-Plaintiffs.
+After the hearing, on May 14, the Court ordered the release of 11 additional people, finding they were at high risk of serious long term illness or death from COVID-19 because of the jail and ICE’s inability to provide them access to the medical care they needed to survive COVID-19.
+The Court found that our other 7 clients were not at high risk medically and therefore they were not released.
+Additionally, the Court ordered that two of our original clients, Sidi Njie and Adenis Prieto Refunjol, should stay in the community, but ordered our third original client, Mory Keita, re-detained, finding he had not met his evidentiary burden to prove his medical risk.
+In the meantime, ICE had administratively released the remaining two of our clients.